wvteijlingen/localeasy/README.md

 ### Automatic placeholder conversion

-Localasy can automatically convert placeholders to each platform specific format.
+Localeasy will automatically convert placeholders to each platform specific format.
 This means you don't have to create platform specific strings if you need to do interpolation.

 For example: The string `Welcome %s!` will be formatted as `Welcome %s!` for Android, and as `Welcome %@!` for iOS.